kr4g/Klotho/README.md

 Throughout the synapses of this hyper-network of conceptual abstraction, flows the mana of `Aikous`, who interlaces the higher-order symbolic representations of musical expression with the working reality of sound synthesis.
 While The `Topos` arbitrates over the algebra, `Aikous` conceives the calculus.

-`Aikous` contains basic tools for converting between *percieved* units (e.g., musical dynamics such as `mp` and `fff`) and synthesis units (e.g., amplitude and deicibel values) as well as functions for creating smooth curves and interpolations between discrete musical elements—i.e., *crescendi* and *diminuendi*.  `Aikous` is then best suited for the score-writing aspect of the compositional process, as she performs the computations necessary to weave a sense of continuous expression across the succession of discrete events.
+`Aikous` contains basic tools for converting between *conceptual* units (e.g., musical dynamics such as `mp` and `fff`) and *concrete* synthesis units (e.g., amplitude and deicibel values) as well as functions for creating smooth curves and interpolations between discrete musical elements—i.e., *crescendi* and *diminuendi*.  `Aikous` is then best suited for the score-writing aspect of the compositional process, as she performs the computations necessary to weave a sense of continuous expression across the succession of discrete events.

 (examples)